JasonKretzer/Learning-Ruby/Udemy-RspecCourse/README.md

 A 7 hour introduction to rspec testing in Ruby.

 I am using the incomplete files from the course.
 The instructor puts both code and tests in the same file.
-I am splitting them out into a proper directory structure.
-Since this is just plain Ruby, I will put source code in a lib folder (as opposed to an app folder if this was Ruby on Rails).
+Not a great choice, but it works.

-I have tried to add more comments where appropriate to better explain what is being done in both code and spec files.
+I have tried to add more comments where appropriate to better explain what is being done in the spec files.

+As I go through the examples in the course, I change the name of the files to put them in numerical order.